Lemon Verbena Sweet Tea recipe

 When we have a bbq or a family get together I serve iced tea.

-One of my favorite things to do is to make my own flavored syrups to add to my glass of iced tea.
+One of my favorite things to do is to make my own flavored simple syrups to add to extra flavor to my glass of iced tea.
 I’ve made blackberry, cranberry, lemon basil, ginger and lemon verbena.

-Today I flavored a glass of Pure Leaf Tea with some lemon verbena syrup.
+Today I flavored a glass of Sweet Iced Tea with some homemade lemon verbena simple syrup.

 - 1 cup of sugar